aspose-page/Aspose.Page-Reference-Tutorials/page/english/net/print-ticket-management/create-custom-print-ticket/_index.md

 | Invalid Base64 snapshot | Corrupted DEVMODE data | Regenerate the snapshot from the printer driver using `GetPrinter` API. |
 | Missing permissions | Write access to `dir` denied | Ensure the application runs with sufficient file‑system rights. |

-## Frequently Asked Questions
+## Frequently asked questions

 **Q: Can I use Aspose.Page for .NET with other .NET frameworks?**
 A: Yes, Aspose.Page works with .NET Framework, .NET Core, .NET 5/6 and later.

 **Q: How can I obtain a temporary license for Aspose.Page?**
-A: Visit [this link](https://purchase.aspose.com/temporary-license/) to acquire a temporary license for Aspose.Page.
+A: Visit the [temporary license page](https://purchase.aspose.com/temporary-license/) to acquire a temporary license for Aspose.Page.

 **Q: Is there a community forum for Aspose.Page support?**
 A: Absolutely, you can find helpful discussions and support on the [Aspose.Page forum](https://forum.aspose.com/c/page/39).